batidibek/community_information_management_platform/README.md

 First of all, Project requires Python 3.4 or higher version.
 To get Python, you can follow the instructions on https://www.python.org/downloads/.

-Now, open the Project the Project and to be able to work on the Project you need to activate virtual environment by running the commands below on your command line/terminal;
+Now, open the Project and to be able to work on the Project you need to activate virtual environment by running the commands below on your command line/terminal;

 virtualenv env
 source env/bin/activate